LoweII/Portfolio/Nosetta/README.md

 ## Loading
 The best tools to load the dataFrame into was excel and SQL.
 I used SQL to figure out some of the better options for hashtags, and mentions while restricting the minimum times used.
 The rest of the analysis could be done by excel’ s pivot tables.
 Using the pivot table I created 5 graphs that help in choosing the right parameters when posting to get as much interaction as the post can.
 Then turning the 5 graphs into a dynamic dashboard to bring all the results into screen.
 ## Results
-According to the data, if a post with 4 lines before the 2 mentions and 3 lines after that for 30 tags is posted at 8:00 pm CET
+According to the data, if a post with 4 lines before the 2 mentions and 3 lines after that for 30 tags is posted at 8:00 pm CET.
+Format would look like this:

 (Caption will go here)
 .
 .
 .
 @mention1 @mention2
 .
 .
 #tag1#tag2 #tag3 …
 #tag29 #tag30 (There should be 8 rows of tags)